mrolafsson/telemark/README.md

 # Stir-Up

-##### Programmatic, super-lightweight templating of HTML and other markup with plain JavaScript.
+##### Super-lightweight templating and generation of HTML (and other markup) with plain JavaScript.
+Works in the browser and Node.js.

 ## Getting started